 14. Adjustable light temperate lamp

-Blue light can prevent you from falling asleep at night.
-A good lamp will either be a warmer color (such as an incandescent), or adjustable brightness and color temperature for nighttime reading and studying.
+Blue light can prevent you from falling asleep at night (+).
+A good lamp will either be a warmer color (such as an incandescent), or adjustable brightness and color temperature for nighttime work and reading.

 15. Nerd memorabilia